 Watkins Health Services(WHS) supports the student’s learning experience through the delivery of high quality affordable healthcare services and innovative programs that promote the health of the student, University and community.

 Welcome to WHS where our focus is providing high-quality student health care.

 Located in Watkins Memorial Health Center, WHS provides comprehensive medical care and outreach programs through a team of dedicated professionals.
 As a student-focused, student-friendly center, our mission is to advance the quality of life for university students, improving academic performance and increasing retention.

-The clinicians and staff of WHS recognize the importance of personal care and individualized attention, yet we stay current with the ever-changing discipline of collegiate medical services.
-WHS works with many university departments to maintain our focus on serving students and is part of the Office of the Vice Provost for Student Affairs.
+The WHS clinicians and staff recognize the importance of personal care and individualized attention and stay current with the ever-changing discipline of collegiate medical services.
+WHS is a unit within the Office of the Vice Provost for Student Affairs and works with many university departments to maintain our focus on serving students.

 The spouse or domestic partner of a currently enrolled, KU student is eligible for the same healthcare services at WHS.
 Required protocol:

 - The student must accompany the spouse/domestic partner on the initial visit AND both must go to the WHS Business Office to complete this for for the official record.

 - The student must accept financial responsibility for all services provided to the spouse/domestic partner by using the Spouse - Domestic Partner Guarantor Form (PDF).